Market Entry Sprint

 See the Build →Monthly retainer, twelve-month minimum.
 Ongoing commercial-register maintenance across changing materials.
 Pricing is confirmed in discovery, not on the public site.

 See the Partnership →No machine-translation services.
 No translation-management system implementation.
 No linguistic copy-edit.
-No multilingual SEO.
-GMA does not do SEO.
-Those belong with the client's translation provider, localisation function, and SEO vendor where applicable.
+No multilingual search-marketing services.
+Those belong with the client's translation provider, localisation function, and search-marketing vendor where applicable.

 No. GMA does commercial-register translation, which is a different discipline.
 The literal linguistic translation continues with the client's translation provider or AI-translation system.